7 Different Wild Duck Breeds

 5. Yellow-Billed Duck

-The yellow-Billed duck is also one of the wild duck breeds, and its name gives an apt description of this breed.
+The yellow-billed duck is also one of the wild duck breeds, and its name aptly describes this breed.
 The yellow-billed ducks have yellow bills.

 They also have dark-brown plumage, darker heads, whitish underwings, and white-bordered green speculums (distinctive wing patches) on the upper wings.